dkthecoder/Cards-Against-Humanity-Docker-Containers/README.md

 The database for this project currently comprises of a "users" table, a "lists" table and an "items" table.
 Where one user can have many lists, and one list can have many items.
 The ERD for this MVP is shown below:

 The goal for future iterations of this project would include additional functionality to mark items as done, archieve lists, share lists amongst other users (almost like a list social network).

 Despite the requirments stating the use of a reverse proxy OR a loadbalencer, I personally feel that both could be of benefit (EXPLAIN)!!

 ## CI Pipeline:
+For managing the projects development, I had chosen to use Jira for mapping out the required tasks to be completed, and to organise each task into sprints over a given time horizon.
+Below is a screen capture of how the sprints looked over a timeline, showing the overall, estimated completion of tasks and their respective sprints.

 ![JIRA TIMELINE](https://github.com/dkthecoder/Cards-Against-Humanity-Docker-Containers/blob/main/figures/jira%20timeline.png?raw=true)

+In order to meet the requirments of the project, Jenkings was utilised to operate a Continuous Development/Continuous Deployment pipeline.
+Orchestrating the git repo pull, construction of docker containers and orchestration of the docker swarm manager/worker on their respective VMs.
+Below is a screen capture of the Jenkins build timeline through project development, as well as the associated pipeline:

 ![JENKINS](https://github.com/dkthecoder/Cards-Against-Humanity-Docker-Containers/blob/main/figures/jenkins%20stage%20view,%20build%20history.png?raw=true)

-Due to constraints with storage, the actual total jenkins builds are not shown in the above figure.
+Due to constraints with storage, the actual total jenkins builds are not shown in the above figure but are greater than the current number suggests.
+To save on storage, most older builds were deleted.

-Ideally in Jenkins, I would be creating a initial stage of testing application functions first, if passing that, the remaining stages would run.
-Even better, would be to have Jenkins pull from the dev-feature branch through development, per each commit made, which runs the tests to assess if the build is operable, then creating a branch merge request, which when accepted by the develope, would merge to the "dev/feature" branch to the main, and triggure another pipeline for deployment.
+Ideally in Jenkins, prior to building the docker containers, I would have an initial testing stage in order to assure the functionality of the app worked.
+Only if passing that, the remaining stages would run.
+Even better, I'd have created a separate repository branch just for Jenkins to pull from when a commit was made and run specific tests to assert functionality.
+If the tests would pass, a branch-merge request to a dev or main branch.
+Which when accepted, would trigger another pipeline for deployment.

 ## Risk Assessment:
 Prior to building the app, a risk assessment was undertaken to identify risks and propose measures to control these risks.
 These measures could then be implemented in the app.
 Some of the control measures implemented in the project as a result of the risk assessment are as follows: